Europe Comics: Events

-Since its launch, Europe Comics and its authors have participated in a number of comics and book events such as comic conventions (including the San Diego Comic-Con and New York Comic-Con), European book events (the London Book Fair and Frankfurt Book Fair) and a variety of independent comics events such as the Small Press Expo and the Brooklyn Book Festival in the United States.
+Since its launch, Europe Comics and its authors have participated in a number of comics and book events such as comic conventions (including San Diego Comic-Con and the New York Comic Con), European book events (the London Book Fair and Frankfurt Book Fair) and a variety of independent comics events such as the Small Press Expo and the Brooklyn Book Festival in the United States.

 Online directory

 As described in the official summary of the Europe Comics initiative, one of the "tangible ... outcomes of the project will be the creation of a European comics directory with statistical information on markets and trends," intended as a reference for both comics fans and professionals in the comics field (including publishers, journalists, and scholars).